 Southern Eurozone countries have been forced to introduce severe austerity programs since 2011.
 Where did the forces that led these countries into austerity come from?
 Are these forces the result of deteriorating economic fundamentals that made austerity inevitable?
 Or could it be that the austerity dynamics were forced by fear and panic that erupted in the financial markets and then gripped policymakers.
 Furthermore, what are the implications of these severe austerity programs for the countries involved?

-The decision by the ECB in 2012 to commit itself to unlimited support of the government bond markets was a game changer in the Eurozone.
-It had dramatic effects.
-By taking away the intense existential fears that the collapse of the Eurozone was imminent the ECB’s lender of last resort commitment pacified government bond markets and led to a strong decline in the spreads of the Eurozone countries.
+It had dramatic effects by taking away the intense existential fears that the collapse of the Eurozone was imminent the ECB’s lender of last resort commitment pacified government bond markets and led to a strong decline in the spreads of the Eurozone countries.

 This decision of the ECB provides us with an interesting experiment to test these two theories about how spreads are formed.